piotrpolak/java-development-with-docker-examples/README.md

 [https://github.com/piotrpolak/android-http-server](https://github.com/piotrpolak/android-http-server)
 is used for demonstration purposes.

-# 1. Build on host machine, run on temporary container
+# 1. Build on host machine, run in a temporary container

 * [setup.sh](01_build_on_host_run_in_temporary_container/setup.sh)

-The container will be immediately destroyed after the execution of `./setup.sh` is terminated.
+The container will be immediately destroyed after the execution of `./setup.sh` is interrupted.

-All the configuration and HTML document is mounted dynamically to the container.
+All the configuration and HTML document is mounted as a shared volume to the container.

-This setup supposes you have git and java available at the host machine.
+This setup supposes you have both `git` and `java` available at the host machine.

 # 2. Build on host machine, create dedicated image